dastrukar/hideous-helmet/readme.md

 Though, it's up to you to try and see.

 ## Patches, because not everything works
 All patches made by me are located in the `hh_patches` folder.
-Just load them and it should work with the mod :].
+They should be named after the mod it's meant to patch (if the mod uses a git repository, then it'll be named after that), so just load them and it should work with the mod :].
 (and if they don't, just let me know and i'll consider fixing them)

 ## Why a helmet?